mdipierro/gluino/README.markdown

 ## About gluino

+Port of web2py libraries to Bottle, Flask, Pyramid, Tornado with examples.

 This is a project that started during the PyCon 2012 sprint.

 Author: Massimo Di Pierro

-License: Web2py license (LGPL) applies to files in minigluon folder
+License: Web2py license (LGPL) applies to files in gluino/ folder

-Port of web2py libraries to Bottle, Flask, Pyramid, Tornado with examples.

 The port includes;